 Since online shopping is becoming more prevalent, it’s becoming safer and safer to use your credit card for an online transaction.
 But there are still a few things to look out for.

 - If you need to create an account to make a purchase, use a secure password that you can remember (stay away from passwords like “12345” or even the word “password” because they are easy to guess).
-Click here to get my Tech Tip on creating secure passwords.
+Current thinking favors longer passwords, check our article here.

 - For more tips on how to stay safe when online shopping, review our “How Can I Protect My Privacy Online?” tech tip by clicking here.
 This article goes into more detail about how to safely use your credit card when making an online purchase.